-Sri Lanka Blocked Social Media – Here’s How You Get It Back
+Sri Lanka Blocked Social Media (Again) – Here’s How You Get It Back

 In response, the Sri Lankan government declared a state of emergency that includes a temporary nationwide block on social media networks, including Facebook, Viber, Instagram, and WhatsApp.